 The name of a Service object must be a valid

-For example, suppose you have a set of Pods that each listen on TCP port 9376
+For example, suppose you have a set of Pods where each listens on TCP port 9376

 This specification creates a new Service object named "my-service", which